Companies contributing or helping the project Permalink to " Companies contributing or helping the project"

 - Ippon Technologies, which provides 1 day per month to contribute for everyone who is the Ippon JHipster team, as well as 2 paid internships every year on the project.

-- Okta, which provides time and hardware to @mraible so he can improve the project.
+- Okta, which provides time and hardware to @mraible to improve the project.
 They also contributed the OIDC support and Ionic module.

 - Google contributed the Kubernetes sub-generator.
 It is maintained by Ray Tsang.

 - Heroku contributed the Heroku sub-generator.
 It is maintained by Joe Kutner.

 - CloudCaptain has added specific support for JHipster.
 It is maintained by Axel Fontaine.

 - Software AG, which sponsors Ehcache, contributed to greatly improve our Ehcache support.

 - Hazelcast contributed to greatly improve our Hazelcast support.

 - Datical, the makers of Liquibase, have continuously helped us and corrected bugs for our Liquibase support.